markedjs/marked/.github/ISSUE_TEMPLATE/Feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what you would like.

-**Describe the solution you'd like**
+**Why is this feature necessary?**
-A clear and concise description of what you want to happen.
+A clear and concise description of why.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.